codio-templates/hello-turtle-c-/.guides/content/Exercise-1-d4b8.md

 <details><summary>**Try Debugging**</summary>Debugging is a set of practices used to remove bugs.
 One way is to print out useful information.
 Try printing out what the variables *should* be to get to 17: $a = 17 - \frac{b-8/2}{3}$ <br> $b = 17 - a * 3 + \frac{8}{2}$</details>

-{Try it}(sh .guides/bg.sh javac code/operators/Exercise1.java java -cp code/operators/ Exercise1 2)
+{Try it}(sh .guides/bg.sh g++ code/operators/exercise1.cpp -o code/operators/exercise1 ./code/operators/exercise1 2)

 {Check It!|assessment}(test-3481226015)